 To mitigate concerns regarding correlations between the local-level HHI measure of concentration and other observable and unobservable differences across plants, industries, and local areas (see, for example, Boal and Ransom 1997), we show that our results continue to hold after controlling for a host of observables likely to affect wages.
-These include establishment-level labor productivity, local labor market size, and firm-by-year fixed effects.
+These include establishment-level labor productivity, local labor market size, as well as firm-by-year fixed effects.
 Identification is thus achieved using within firm-year variation, comparing multiple establishments belonging to the same firm but located in areas, or belonging to industries, with varying levels of labor market concentration.
-The findings are also robust to the use of industry-by-year fixed effects together with firm-by-year fixed effects.
-This battery of controls removes any common cross-industry variation
+The findings are also robust to the use of industry-by-year fixed effects together with firm-by-year fixed effects.7 This battery of controls removes any common cross-industry variation within firms, thereby alleviating crossindustry heterogeneity as an alternative channel that drives wage differences.
+In the preferred specification (with both firm-by-year as well as industry-by-year fixed effects), the results show that moving from one standard deviation below to one standard deviation above the mean level of local HHI is associated with a 2.9% decline in wages.
+We further show that our baseline results continue to hold in a subsample of firms that operate multiple plants in only one industry segment.
+Using this subsample in conjunction with firm-by-year fixed effects, we largely sidestep cross-industry heterogeneity as an alternative explanation.